Advanced Power Strips – Tier 1

 Stop standby energy loss.

-Did you know that plugged in electronics continue to use electricity even when turned off?
-This wasted energy is called standby power loss.
+Did you know that plugged-in electronics continue to use electricity even when turned off?
+This wasted energy is called standby power loss (or “vampire energy”).
 Use an advanced power strip to cut standby power loss and save up to $150 in energy costs over five years.

-According to the Consumer Electronics Association, electronics account for approximately 12% of the total electricity used by the average U.S. household.
-Advanced power strips (APS) allow you to manage the energy consumed by your home electronics, saving you money and energy without any extra effort.
+Electronics account for approximately 12 percent of the total electricity used by the average U.S. household.
+Advanced power strips allow you to manage the energy consumed by your home electronics, saving you money and energy without any extra effort.

-An APS helps reduce standby power loss while providing surge suppression and standard power strip functionality by utilizing three types of outlets: control, controlled and always on.
-The APS senses when the device plugged into the control outlet, such as your computer or TV, is turned off and eliminates power to the controlled outlets so they can’t continue to draw electricity.
+An advanced power strip helps reduce standby power loss while providing surge protection and standard power strip functionality by utilizing three types of outlets: control, controlled, and always on.
+The advanced power strip senses when the device plugged into the control outlet, such as your computer or TV, is turned off and eliminates power to the controlled outlets so they can’t continue to draw electricity.
 When you turn the control device on again, power is restored.

-An APS is ideal for home offices and home entertainment centers.
-Consider using an APS if you have five or more electronics connected to your home office or entertainment center, or if you play video games.
+An advanced power strip is ideal for home offices and home entertainment.
+Consider using an advanced power strip if you have five or more electronics connected to your home office or entertainment or if you play video games.

-Cut both standby loss and active energy waste caused by your electronics by using a tier 2 APS and save twice as much!
-Visit our tier 2 advanced power strip page to learn more.
+Cut both standby and active energy waste by using a tier 2 advanced power strip and save twice as much!
+Visit our Advanced Power Strip – Tier 2 page to learn more.

 Recycle Your Old Home Electronics

 Did you know that you can recycle your old electronics?
-This helps the environment by keeping these products out of landfills and saving energy needed to produce new products by providing recycled materials!
-Check out our Electronics Recycling page to learn how to safely recycle electronic products in your area.
+This helps the environment by keeping these products out of landfills and saving energy needed to produce new products.
+Check out our Electronics Recycling page to learn how to safely recycle electronics in your area.